Pierre CremieuxPresident, Boston

 Read Eric's professional bio

-James RosbergVice President, San Francisco
+James RosbergVice President (now Senior Advisor), San Francisco

 I supported Professor George Foster in analyzing a) the relationship between LCD panel manufacturing companies’ profitability and investment behavior, b) bargaining relationships between manufacturers of LCD finished goods and retailers, and c) data and methodologies used to conduct analyses of pass-through of alleged price overcharges from LCD panel manufacturing companies to retailers.
 These analyses were used to assess the plausibility of plaintiffs’ price overcharge and pass-through rate estimates.
 We also provided support to counsel in their preparation to depose plaintiffs’ experts.